litentry/heima/tee-worker/omni-executor/aa-contracts/aa-demo-app/README.md

 ### Adding New ERC20 Tokens

-1. Deploy your token contract
+1. Deploy your token contract on the target chain
 2. Update `src/lib/constants.ts` with token details
-3. Add to `SUPPORTED_TOKENS` array
+3. Add to `TEST_TOKENS` object with address, symbol, decimals, and ABI
-4. The ERC20FundingGuide component will automatically include it
+4. The TEETokenTransfer component will automatically include it

 ### Testing Signer Management